Arbitration Attorneys in Columbus

 If you are involved in a family legal dispute, like a divorce, it may be advantageous for you to seek a resolution without going to trial.
 Mediation provides a safe environment for parties to seek a mutual agreement through peaceful negotiations.
-Under the supervision and direction of a neutral third-party (the mediator), you and the other person will be assisted to arrive at a settlement that works best for both of you.
+Under the supervision and direction of a neutral third party (the mediator), you and the other person will be assisted to arrive at a settlement that works best for both of you.
 The mediator only acts as a guide and will not make any decisions on your behalf.
-Once all matters pertaining to your dispute are resolved, you will put the agreement in writing and sign it.
-At this point, it becomes a binding contract.
+Once all matters pertaining to your dispute are resolved, your attorneys will put the agreement in writing and you will have a brief final hearing.
+Your agreement then becomes a court order.

-Some significant differences of mediation to litigation and arbitration include:
+Some significant differences between mediation and litigation include:

 - You will not be expected to testify